I love when you share my recipes!

 • Mayonnaise – Choose either regular or low fat mayo for this dip.

-• Fresh lemon - You’ll need lemon zest and lemon juice for the recipe, so there’s no substituting for a whole, fresh lemon.
+• Fresh lemon – You’ll need lemon zest and lemon juice for the recipe, so there’s no substitution for a whole, fresh lemon.

-• Hot-Smoked Salmon - Both salmon that’s been cold-smoked and hot-smoked will work.
-I much prefer the hot-smoked one because it’s flakey and has a consistency similar to a traditional roasted salmon filet.
+• Hot-Smoked Salmon – Both salmon that’s been cold-smoked and hot-smoked will work.
+I much prefer the hot-smoked one because it’s flakey and has a consistency similar to a traditional baked salmon filet.

 • Garlic Powder – Great flavor without adding salt.
 Do not substitute garlic salt for the garlic powder.